agens-no/EllipticCurveKeyPair/README.md

 1. Encrypt a message using the public key
 1. Decrypt the message using the private key – only accessible with touch id / device pin

-Only available on iOS 10
+Only available on iOS 10 and above

 ### Signing